rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-Listing 10-13: Bringing the `Summarizable` trait from our `aggregator` crate
+Listing 10-14: Bringing the `Summarizable` trait from our `aggregator` crate
 into scope in another crate

-This code also assumes `Summarizable` is a public trait, which it is because we
+This code assumes `Summarizable` is a public trait, which it is because we put
-put the `pub` keyword before `trait` in Listing 10-11.
+the `pub` keyword before `trait` in Listing 10-12.

-One restriction to note with trait implementations: we may implement a trait on
+One restriction to note with trait implementations is that we can implement a
-a type as long as either the trait or the type are local to our crate.
-In other
+trait on a type only if either the trait or the type is local to your crate.
+For example, we can implement standard library traits like `Display` on a
+custom type like `Tweet` as part of our `aggregator` crate functionality
+because the type `Tweet` is local to our `aggregator` crate.
+We can also
+implement `Summarizable` on `Vec` in our `aggregator` crate, because the trait
+`Summarizable` is local to our `aggregator` crate.

-words, we aren’t allowed to implement external traits on external types.
-We
+What we can’t do is implement external traits on external types.
+We can’t
-can’t implement the `Display` trait on `Vec`, for example, since both `Display`
+implement the `Display` trait on `Vec` within our `aggregator` crate, for
-and `Vec` are defined in the standard library.
-We are allowed to implement
+example, because both `Display` and `Vec` are defined in the standard library
-standard library traits like `Display` on a custom type like `Tweet` as part of
-our `aggregator` crate functionality.
-We could also implement `Summarizable` on
-`Vec` in our `aggregator` crate, since we’ve defined `Summarizable` there.
+and aren’t local to our `aggregator` crate.
+This restriction is part of what’s
+called the *orphan rule*, so named because the parent type is not present.
 This
-restriction is part of what’s called the *orphan rule*, which you can look up
-if you’re interested in type theory.
-Briefly, it’s called the orphan rule
+rule ensures that other people’s code can’t break your code and vice versa.
-because the parent type is not present.
-Without this rule, two crates could
-implement the same trait for the same type, and the two implementations would
+Without it, two crates could implement the same trait for the same type, and
-conflict: Rust wouldn’t know which implementation to use.
-Because Rust enforces
+Rust wouldn’t know which implementation to use.
-the orphan rule, other people’s code can’t break your code and vice versa.

 ### Default Implementations

 Sometimes it’s useful to have default behavior for some or all of the methods
-in a trait, instead of making every implementation on every type define custom
+in a trait, instead of requiring implementations for all methods on every type.
-behavior.
-When we implement the trait on a particular type, we can choose to
+Then, as we implement the trait on a particular type, we can choose to keep or
-keep or override each method’s default behavior.
+override each method’s default behavior.

-Listing 10-14 shows how we could have chosen to specify a default string for
+Listing 10-15 shows how to specify a default string for the `summary` method of
-the `summary` method of the `Summarize` trait instead of only choosing to only
+the `Summarize` trait instead of only defining the method signature like we did
-define the method signature like we did in Listing 10-11:
+in Listing 10-12:

-Filename: lib.rs
+Filename: src/lib.rs

 ```
 pub trait Summarizable {